trishaagaba/Github-User-App/README.md

 ## Usage

-When the app is launched on the screen of the device, you are navigated to the Home Page after the Splash screen has been displayed.
+When the app is launched on the screen of the device,
-From there, a list of Github users is displayed from which you can scroll.
-To search for a specific country, you can search using the 'Search Location' button, while to search for a specific user, you can search using the 'Search Name' button.
-From thereon, you can select a user's name to navigate to their profile page which displays various information such as the country or number of public repositories.
-You can even choose to be redirected to the user's profile or can even share the user's details.
+* The Splash is displayed
+* You are then navigated to the Home Page
+* A list of Github Users is then displayed
+* Using the 'Search Location' button, users of a specific country can be searched for.
+* Using the 'Search Name' button, a specific user can be searched for.
+* On clicking a user's name, you navigate to the user's profile
+* On selecting the Share icon, the user's details can be shared.

 ## Screenshots